How to Save Money on One-way Flights

 - Scoot – flights to Singapore, with onward connections to destinations in Asia, Athens & Berlin

-- Air Asia X – flights to Kuala Lumpur with onward connections to destinations in Asia
+- Air Asia X – flights to Kuala Lumpur with onward connections to destinations in Asia, Dubai, Istanbul & London

 - Cebu Pacific – flights from Sydney to Manila

 If you’re flying to North America, a common one-way booking strategy is to book a cheap Jetstar flight from Sydney or Melbourne to Honolulu.
-You can then enjoy a stopover in Hawaii, before travelling onwards to your final destination in the USA or Canada with a North American budget airline (such as Southwest Airlines to mainland USA or Westjet to Canada).
-You’ll probably pay much less overall than flying directly to Los Angeles or Vancouver – just beware the extra charges for things like checked baggage with low-cost airlines like Jetstar.
+You can then enjoy a stopover in Hawaii before travelling onwards to your final destination in the USA or Canada with a North American budget airline (such as Southwest Airlines to mainland USA or WestJet to Canada).
+Using this method, you’ll probably pay much less overall than flying directly to Los Angeles or Vancouver – just beware the extra charges for things like checked baggage with low-cost airlines like Jetstar.

 To travel to Europe cheaply, you could book a Scoot ticket from Sydney, Melbourne, Gold Coast or Perth to Athens or Berlin (via Singapore).
 Another option is to fly with Scoot or another budget airline to a stopover point in Asia, then to continue your journey on a separate ticket from Asia to Europe.
 Flights from Asia to Europe, even on full-service airlines, are often far cheaper than tickets from Australia to Europe.